 It is fully eligible for the benefits of the "Business Profits" or "Industrial and Commercial Profits" provision, as the case may be, the "Interest" provision or the "Other Income" provision (if any) of the Enron Specified Treaty (if any) with respect to any payment described in such provisions and received or to be received by it in connection with the Transaction, and (unless the Branch Jurisdiction (if any) or the Residence Jurisdiction is the Specified Jurisdiction) no such payment is attributable to a trade or business carried on by it through a permanent establishment in the Specified Jurisdiction.

-For the purpose of Section 3(f) of the ISDA Form, Enron makes the following representation:
+For the purpose of Section 3(f) of the Executed Agreement, the ISDA Form, or the Agreement (as applicable) Enron makes the following representation:

 It is fully eligible for the benefits of the "Business Profits" or "Industrial and Commercial Profits" provision, as the case may be, the "Interest" provision or the "Other Income" provision (if any) of the Counterparty Residence Treaty (if any) with respect to any payment described in such provisions and received or to be received by it in connection with the Transaction, and (unless the Residence Jurisdiction is the United States or the Specified Jurisdiction) no such payment is attributable to a trade or business carried on by it through a permanent establishment in the Residence Jurisdiction.